pborenstein/esther.lol/src/esther.md

 > (to himself)  Oh boy!
 He must be talking about me!<br/><br/>
 > Well, King, if you really want to honor someone, here's what you do.
-> Have one of your most trusted ministers dress the man you want to honor in one of your royal robes.
-Put him on your royal horse.
+> Have one of your most trusted ministers dress
+> the man you want to honor in one of your royal robes.
+> Put him on your royal horse.
 Then have the
-> minister lead the man on the horse through town crying:
+> minister lead him through town crying:
 > This!
 This is what the king does for someone he wishes to honor!

 ### King

 > What a great idea, Haman.
-Here, take this robe and my horse to Mordechai the Jew, and do just as you said.
-Lead Mordechai on my horse through the streets of Shushan.
+> Here, take this robe and my horse to Mordechai the Jew,
+> and do just as you said.
+Lead Mordechai on my horse
+> through the streets of Shushan.
 Don't leave out a single thing.

 Haman got the clothes and horse.
-He dressed Mordechai in the royal robes and led him through the streets of Shushan as he called out
+He dressed Mordechai in the royal robes and led him through the streets of Shushan as he called out:

 ### Haman

 > This!
 This is what the king does for someone he wishes to honor!

-After this little romp, Mordechai returned to the king's gate, but Haman hurried home, depressed, and with his head covered.
+After this little romp, Mordechai returned to the king's gate, and Haman hurried home, depressed, with his head covered.

 ![](/img/relief.jpg)